SMDHuman/LOTP-CPU_Minmax4/README.md

-# LOTP-CPU_Minmax4
+# LOTP-CPU_Minmax4.5
-A Simple 8 bit, 1 instruction per pulse CPU with expandable data bus.
-It executes every instruction in 1 clock pulse and every instruction occupies 1 or 2 bytes in memory, based on if it has immediate value.
-All registers can be bigger that 8 bit word size and must be equal as size.
-Stack word size is same as registers. has 16 bit program counter.
+A Simple 8 bit, 1 instruction per pulse CPU.
+It executes every instruction in 1 clock pulse and every instruction occupies 1 or 2 bytes in memory, based on if it has immediate value. has 16 bit program counter.

 ## Instructions